Pay a Bill

 Pheochromocytoma is a tumor usually found in the adrenal glands (located on the kidneys).
 The tumor usually is not cancerous, but it can be fatal if left untreated.

-Pheochromocytoma is rare and occurs most often in young adults.
+Pheochromocytoma is rare and occurs most often in middle-aged adults.
 It causes attacks of high blood pressure, headaches, excessive sweating, nausea and vomiting, anxiety, and loss of consciousness.

 Treatment for pheochromocytoma involves surgery to remove the tumor.

 Clinical Review BoardAll Healthwise education is reviewed by a team that includes physicians, nurses, advanced practitioners, registered dieticians, and other healthcare professionals.

 To learn more about Healthwise, visit Healthwise.org.

 © 1995-2023 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.